 With the holidays upon us, now would be an excellent time to review your marketing plan for this past year and set in motion your plan for 2008.
 Take advantage of this slow period to examine and assess your marketing efforts to date.
 Because of lack of focus or results, is your marketing mistake plan overdue for an extreme makeover or a subtle tweak?
 Review the questions below:

 - Are You Guilty of Complete Omission of Any Branding Elements: Too many real estate professionals fail to understand the importance of core branding elements i.e. logo, tagline, and unique positioning statement.
-Branding elements provide a visual identity that helps your target audience connect with your core values and your services.
+Lead Generation and Branding elements provide a visual identity that helps your target audience connect with your core values and your services.
 Your brand should help differentiate you in your market.

 - Marketing to an Undefined Market: Find your target audience and gear your marketing plan and message to that audience.
 Attempts to appeal to everyone will fail.
 Not having a clear marketing message that speaks to everyone will end up speaking to no one.
 Plus it confuses the consumer and will easily miss any chance of hitting your target market entirely.